KhalidElSayed/android_instacam/README.md

 highly recommended to take a look on this project if you're into familiarizing yourself with color filters.

-Beyond this icon, all code what-so-ever textual content, including shaders, layouts etc, is licensed under Apache 2.0 License and can be used in commercial or personal projects.
+Beyond these exceptions, all code what-so-ever textual content, including shaders, layouts etc, is licensed under Apache 2.0 License (http://www.apache.org/licenses/LICENSE-2.0.html) and can be used in commercial or personal projects.
-See LICENSE for more information.
-See NOTICE for any exceptions if any occur.